khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 ### 2. Running locally (on Linux or in other IDEs)

-To run the client locally, you must have dotnet SDK 8.0 or later installed and dotnet runtime 8.0 or later. <br><br>
+To run the bot locally, you must have dotnet SDK 8.0 or later installed and dotnet runtime 8.0 or later. <br><br>
 Verify your dotnet SDK version by running:
 ```sh
 dotnet --list-sdks